-On August 23, 2013, the Company adopted the Security National Financial Corporation 2013 Stock Option Plan (the "2013 Plan"), which reserved 450,000 shares of Class A common stock to be made available for issuance thereunder, of which up to 150,000 shares of Class A common stock may be issued as up to 150,000 shares of Class C common stock.
-The 2013 Plan was approved by the Board of Directors on May 14, 2013, and by the stockholders at the adjourned meeting of the stockholders held on August 23, 2013.
-The 2013 Plan allows the Company to grant options and issue shares as a means of providing equity incentives to key personnel, giving them a proprietary interest in the Company and its success and progress.
+On August 24, 2013, the Company adopted the Security National Financial Corporation 2013 Stock Option Plan (the "2013" Plan"), which reserved 450,000 shares of Class A common stock to be made available for issuance thereunder, of which up to 150,000 shares of Class C common stock could be issued in place of up to 150,000 shares of Class A common stock.
 The 2013 Plan provides for the grant of options and the award or sale of stock to officers, directors, and employees of the Company.
-Both "incentive stock options", as defined under Section 422A of the Internal Revenue Code of 1986 and "non-qualified options" may be granted under the 2013 Plan.
-The exercise prices for the options granted are equal to or greater than the fair market value of the stock subject to such options as of the date of grant, as determined by the Company's Board of Directors.
-The options granted under the 2013 Plan are to reward certain officers and key employees who have been employed by the Company for a number of years and to help the Company retain these officers by providing them with an additional incentive to contribute to the success of the Company.
+Both "incentive stock option," as defined under Section 422A of the Internal Revenue Code of 1986 and "non-qualified options" may be granted under the 2013 Plan.
+On July 1, 2015, the stockholders approved an amendment to the 2013 Plan to authorize an additional 450,000 shares of Class A common stock under the Plan, of which up to 200,000 Class C common shares may be issued in place of up to 200,000 shares of Class A common stock.

 The 2013 Plan is to be administered by the Board of Directors or by a committee designated by the Board.
-The terms of options granted or stock awards or sales affected under the 2013 Plan are to be determined by the Board of Directors or its committee.
-The options shall be either fully exercisable on the date of grant or shall become exercisable thereafter in such installments as the Board or the committee may specify.
+The terms of options granted or stock awards or sales affected under the 2013 Plan are to be determined by the Board of